themorlan/openREM/docs/quick_start_linux.rst

     CELERYD_MULTI="multi"

     # Extra command-line arguments to the worker
-    # Adjust the concurrency as appropriate
+    # Adjust the concurrency as appropriate, or remove the option to use default
+    # based on number of processor cores available
     CELERYD_OPTS="-O=fair --concurrency=4 --queues=default"

     # - %n will be replaced with the first part of the nodename.